How many eggs does a blue tit lay

 The female blue tit will lay a clutch of eggs, typically ranging from 7 to 16 eggs, although the average clutch size is around 10 eggs.
 She will incubate the eggs for approximately two weeks, while the male assists by providing food for the female.
 After the eggs hatch, both parents will gather caterpillars and other small insects to feed the hungry chicks.

-See also How many weekends in the year
+See also How many years is 5000 days

 Once the chicks have fledged, they will continue to rely on their parents for food and protection for several weeks.
 The parents will often regurgitate food to feed the chicks, gradually teaching them how to find food for themselves.